developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - This option does not prevent new pairings that are initiated from the device to the peripheral.
 - This option does not prevent new pairings from being established based on configured Silent Pairing rules.

-### General UI Configuration - Show Virtual Keyboard when Physical Keyboard is Active
+### Show Virtual Keyboard when Physical Keyboard is Active

 This Managed Configuration allows an Administrator using an EMM to configure whether the Virtual Keyboard is shown when the Physical Keyboard is Active.